Roosevelt Cabins, built by CCC in the 1930's

 her to sit with us at breakfast, we were delighted at how easy it was to chat half the morning away.
 We couldn't have felt more welcome!

-This wonderful old Inn, is not far from our Lake LBJ cabin where we've spent many a night in the past 5 years.
-The inn has a grand history and lovely grounds and renovated rooms, but we've never had a good enough reason to stay.
+This wonderful old inn, is not far from our Lake LBJ cabin, where we've spent many a night in the past 5 years.
+The inn has a grand history and lovely ground and renovated rooms, but we've never had a good enough reason to stay.

 One Night in the Caboose

-Silly as it seemed, we spent $160 to stay one night in our caboose hotel, when our own cabin was just a short drive down the road.
+Silly as it seemed, we spent $160. to stay one night in our caboose hotel.
+Kind of silly when our cabin was not that far away.

 Let the Adventure Begin